manatlan/htagweb/README.md

 - When False: (default) interactions between front/ui and back are in clear text (json), readable by a MITM.
 - When True: interactions will be encrypted (less readable by a MITM, TODO: will try to use public/private keys in future)

+this parameter is available on `app.handle(request, obj, ... parano=True|False ...)` too, to override defaults !

 #### http_only (bool)

 - When False: (default) it will use websocket interactions (between front/ui and back), with auto-reconnect feature.
 - When True: it will use http interactions (between front/ui and back).
 But "tag.update" feature will not be available.

+this parameter is available on `app.handle(request, obj, ... http_only=True|False ...)` too, to override defaults !

 #### session_factory (htagweb.sessions)